TheRealMentor/AlgoAnimations/README.md

 ### Create new graphs

 * To create new graphs, you need to enter new edges in the textarea provided.
+(Use ***'Clear'*** button to clear the text in the field if it is present.)
 * Click on ***'Remove Graph'*** to delete the default graph.
 * After you have added the edges in the textarea.
 Click on ***'Create Graph'***.
 It will create the graph for you.

 ### Format for entering edges

 * Use the following format for entering edges in BFS or DFS.
+* Each edge is added in new line.
+You just need to enter the start vertex and end vertex in each line to determine the edge.

 ```javascript
 a b